lcthomas/gss202f22/course-calendar.md

 Thursday, October 6
 * Jordy Rosenberg, *Confessions of the Fox* (2018), wrap-up
 * Discussion of keyword analysis
     * You should know which keyword and which texts you are planning to write about by class on this day.
+Bring a laptop or a tablet and at least one of the texts you are planning to write about.

 Sunday, October 9
 * **Keyword Analysis due**